The Pull-Out Magic: Trundle Beds for Occasional Guests

 Signs Your Child Is Ready for the Switch

-How do you know it’s time to move your toddler to a trundle bed?
-Look for clues like climbing out of the crib, expressing curiosity about bigger beds, or outgrowing the crib’s size limits.
-Many kids start this transition between 2.5 to 3 years old.
-If your toddler is eager to feel like a “big kid,” they might be more willing to sleep in a pull out magic trundle bed.
+Is your toddler ready for a trundle bed?
+Look for signs like climbing out of the crib, showing interest in bigger beds, or outgrowing the crib’s size limits.
+Many children make this transition between 2.5 to 3 years of age.
+An eager toddler wanting to feel like a “big kid” might embrace sleeping in a trundle bed.

 Smiling child enjoying pull out magic trundle beds in their room